Kabbalistic Tu B’Shevat Zoom Seder

 Join us for Shabbat Services

-Please email the Fabrangen Coordinator before Shabbat to get Zoom links.
+Please email the Fabrangen Coordinator before Shabbat to get the Zoom link for both types of services.

 We use Siddur Lev Shalem in all our services with an online component.